HarrisonMauseth/pet-food-tracker/README.md

 All files can be printed without supports.
 I printed this in a black PLA filament.
 The base holds the PCB and has cutouts to feed the wires.
 There is a cover that sits flush with the specific model of momentary switches.
 The top of the case holds the LCD and the infrared sensor.
 I have also included some guide holes to allow for threaded inserts.
 See the hardware list for more information.

-## Phase Two - Database Design and Server Side API
+## Phase Two - Database Design and Server-Side API
 This is the current phase of the project.
-At the time of writing this, I am wrapping up the client-server programming module of a full-stack software development bootcamp and want to implement what I have been learning into this project.
-Over the next few weeks, I want to start moving away from the all-in-one physical device that I created in phase one and start moving towards a server/client based application.
-This can be broken down into a few major steps:
+This can be broken down into the following features

 - Create a PostgreSQL database to track timestamps, serving sizes, nutritious facts, etc.
 - Develop a Java application for accessing the data using Spring's JDBC
-- Implement a server-side RESTful API using the Spring Boot framework
+- Implement a server-side RESTful API using Spring Boot
 - Build a physical server to host the database
-- Overhaul the application on the physical device to act as a client-side controller

-## Phase Three - Client Side GUI
+## Phase Three - Client-Side Web App
-As the final phase of the project, this is still in a pre-brainstorming state.
-I will likely be developing a web application using HTML, CSS, and JavaScript to allow for remote access to the database.
+While still in a brainstorming state, I plan to develop a web application using a SPA framework like Vue.js to allow for remote access to the database.
 More information will be made available once Phase Two has completed.

+## Phase Four - Arduino Project Rework
+Once the server is up and running, the plan is to rewrite the code for the physical device so it acts as a physical client.
+This will allow for anyone in the house to utilize the web application or the physical component without fear of data loss due to power-outages.